What Does Flowering Room Mean?

-Cannabis is primarily grown indoors because the plants have very specific temperature, light and nutrient requirements.
+In cannabis cultivation, plants are primarily grown indoors because of specific temperature, light and nutrient requirements.
 For growers, this means the need to set up an indoor growing system that maximizes their ability to feed and water plants without increasing costs dramatically.
 Most setups are divided into different areas, with each area housing plants in different stages of development.
 A flowering room is one example of this.

 In a basic indoor growing setup, you might have two dedicated spaces: a veg room, and a flowering room.
 Of the two, the veg room should be the smaller of the two, as it will be used to hold plants during their initial growth and development but not when they prepare to flower.